-During the year, the Group has adopted the revised financial reporting standards and interpretations which are effective for fiscal years beginning on or after January 1, 2021.
-These financial reporting standards were aimed at alignment with the corresponding International Financial Reporting Standards with most of the changes directed towards revision and clarification of accounting practices and accounting guidances and disclosures in the notes to the financial statements to users of TFRSs.
+During the year, the Group has adopted the revised financial reporting standards, which are effective for fiscal years beginning on or after January 1, 2022.
+These financial reporting standards were aimed at alignment with the corresponding International Financial Reporting Standards with most of the changes directed towards revision and clarification of accounting practices, for some financial reporting standards, providing temporary reliefs or temporary exemptions to users of TFRSs.